Your 2025 Guide to Substantial Gainful Activity (SGA)

 • involvement in social activities, such as a book club or church group.

-Keep in mind that even though the SSA doesn't consider these activities to be SGA for the purposes of determining your initial eligibility for disability benefits, the agency may still consider them as evidence of your functional limitations.
-Your limitations are an important component of your residual functional capacity, a set of restrictions that the SSA uses to determine whether you're disabled.
+Keep in mind that even though Social Security doesn't consider these activities to be SGA for the purposes of determining your initial eligibility for disability benefits, the agency may still consider them as evidence of your functional limitations.
+Your limitations are an important component of your residual functional capacity, a set of restrictions that Social Security uses to determine whether you're disabled.

 SSI Recipients